 - 1-3-7 surveillance strategy activities were successfully implemented in five elimination ODs.
 82% were notified within one day, 76% were investigated within three days, and 93% were responded to within seven days.

 - More than 800,000 individuals were reached through interpersonal communication in elimination and transitional ODs.

 - 98% of suspected malaria cases were tested in all project ODs, and 91% of confirmed positive cases received treatment according to National Treatment Guidelines.

 “I am very much impressed with the work CMEP is doing in the field during this crisis time and also to see that the 1-3-7 approach has remarkably reduced malaria cases in Cambodia.
 The case based surveillance tool that is used to know the travel history of malaria patients could be a useful tool in the era of the COVID-19 crisis and could be adapted for contact tracing of positive corona virus patients,” says U.S. Ambassador to Cambodia, Mr. W. Patrick Murphy while visiting the CMEP office during the COVID-19 partial lockdown.

 USAID Cambodia interviewed Dr. Sokomar Nguon – URC’s CMEP Senior Technical Advisor – for their Health Champion series.
-Dr. Sokomar has worked diligently to decrease malaria cases in the Battambang, Pailin, and Pursat Provinces.
-These border provinces experience some of the highest rates of malaria transmission among mobile and migrant populations.
+Dr. Sokomar worked diligently to decrease malaria cases in the Battambang, Pailin, and Pursat Provinces.
+These border provinces have experienced some of the highest rates of malaria transmission among mobile and migrant populations.